A few reasons to look for a CCRC

 Safety is Important

 A continuing care retirement community, like Piedmont Crossing, offers a much safer environment.
-Emergency pendants, easily accessible doors and grab bars are a few home interior features that help create a practical space for older adults.
+Home interior features (grab bars), emergency pendants, easily accessible doors, help create a practical space for older adults.
 Having staff support as needed is reassuring to you and your adult children who may not be readily available or nearby.